You can view status, edit, import, and export connections.

 Filter connections list

-- To filter on a specific connection name, type a name into the search field.
+- To filter on a specific connection name, expand Filter Results: and type a name into the Connection Name search field.
 The list of connections is automatically updated.
-To clear the filter, click Clear Filter .
+To clear the filter, click Clear Filters.

 - To sort the connections, select the data on which to sort: Average Data per Run, Average Run Time, Last Run, Last Run Status, Last Run Time, Name, Next Run Time, or Total Data.